justcatthefish/ctf-writeups/2024-01-27-RWCTF/pgsum/README.md

    0x0000556a61659624 <+4>:	jmp    QWORD PTR [rax]
 ```

-`rdi` is the part that we control.
-In order to get code execution we have to point `rdi+8` to the address that after dereferencing would give us a function address.
-Unfortunately we don't know any heap address, so we cannot craft anything on heap.
-Fortunately, we are able to create and send a huge query string `postgres` will use `malloc` to allocate memory for our string, so if it would be big enough `malloc` will use `mmap` for creating a chunk, and it will be located at known offset from `libc`.
+The `rdi` is the part that we control.
+To achieve code execution, we need to ensure that the address at `rdi+8`, after dereferencing, points to a valid function address.
+Unfortunately we don't have information about the heap address, so we cannot craft anything on heap.
+Fortunately, we are able to create and send a huge query string. `postgres` will use `malloc` to allocate memory for our string, so if it would be big enough `malloc` will use `mmap` for creating a memory chunk, and it will be located at known offset from `libc` (we know its address!).
 We can verify that using the following python code:

 ```python
 import psycopg2